FAQ

 • Team

-The standings update in real time as the games progress and include automatic resolutions of any ties.
-This way players can better understand where their team stands and what the potential brackets might look like.
+The standings section helps players better understand where their team ranks in the overall competitive bracket.
 In addition to division, pod and team name, the fields on the standing are:

 • Rank - Where a team currently stands among the division or pod.
-Two teams may have the same rank if they are currently fully tied (see below for how ties are broken).
+Two or more teams may have the same rank if they are currently fully tied (see below for how ties are broken).

 • Record - Win-Loss-Tie record for only the games in the division/pod that the standings are calculated.